YOU Get the Credit!

 PPCS members will receive two notices:

-1) Capital Credit Allocation - First, an allocation determines each member's share of the cooperative's margin for a given year.
+1) Capital Credit Allocation - An allocation determines each member's share of the cooperative's margin for a given year.
 Margins are allocated or assigned to members who purchased electricity from the cooperative during the year in which the margin was generated in proportion to the electrical sales for the year.
 Each member’s allocation is determined by his/her kilowatt-hour consumption for the year.
 The co-op keeps a permanent record of each member’s capital credit account, which is where the allocated amount remains until it is paid or "retired."
-This notice usually is sent in May or June of each year.
+This notice usually is sent in the spring of each year.
 This is NOT a bill or bill credit applied to your account.

-2) Capital Credit Retirement - After reviewing the financial health of the cooperative, the Board of Directors may declare a retirement, at which time part of each member's allocated amount is refunded.
-Capital credits are applied to your energy account, if they are $50 or less, or sent as a check by mail (usually in October).
+2) Capital Credit Retirement - After reviewing the cooperative's financial health, the Board of Directors may declare a retirement, at which time part of each member's allocated amount is refunded.
+Capital credits are applied to your energy account if they are $100 or less or sent as a check by mail (usually in the fall).